Do you often feel upset, down, disappointed or frustrated?

 Don’t fight your negative thoughts, because this means you will focus on them, making them stronger.
 Better focus on solutions, on finding a way out, on positive mental images, on doing things and on taking action.

-Remember, your feelings and thoughts, actions and reactions are the mirror of your thoughts.
-This means you have to be careful with what you think, because your thoughts program your subconscious mind and affect your behavior.
+Remember, your feelings and thoughts, actions and reactions, are the mirror of your thoughts.
+This means you have to be careful with what you think, because your thoughts program your subconscious mind, build habits, affect your behavior and shape the situations you meet.

 How to Stop Being Victim of Negative Thinking?

-You can change your thinking and make it positive.
-This might take some time and effort, but it is possible.
+You can change your thinking patterns and mindset, making them positive.
+This might take some time and effort, but it is possible and the rewards are great.

 This is not difficult to do.
-Just take one step at a time and your thinking will gradually change.
+Just take one step at a time, and gradually, you will see how you are becoming more positive and taking control of your life.

 You do not need negative thinking.
 It is a habit that you should overcome as soon as you can, and it is not as difficult as you might think.
 It is a habit that became deeply embedded, and you need to uproot it.